(SEO) or in other words, Search Engine Optimization. The objective here is to increase your website's traffic, and ultimately convert

 but for some reason like branding or Trademarks you have to use this name.

-domain name as well as the one you already have.
-You can create another
+You can also use the second industry related domain name as well as the one you already have.
+You

-website altogether using this new domain name and connect to your existing
+website altogether using this new domain name and connect to your original existing

-website or you can forward the domain name to the existing website you have up
+website.
+Or like I said above you can forward the new domain name to the existing website you have up

 The next step in search engine positioning, placement or ranking advice that

-I would give you is to build a "text" content rich website.
+I would give you is to build a "rich text" content website.
 This step is

 probably the most missed and yet I think it is the most important step of all.